Hope Sandoval: Opal and Mazzy Star (1988–1996)

 Sandoval performed with the band Opal in the late 1980s alongside David Roback and long-time Roback collaborator Kendra Smith.
-After Smith's abrupt departure during a tour of the UK (hurling her guitar to the floor at the Hammersmith gig), Sandoval took over lead vocals.
+After Smith's abrupt departure from the band, Sandoval took over lead vocals.
 At the end of the tour, Roback and Sandoval began writing together and formed the alternative rock band Mazzy Star.

 The first Mazzy Star album, She Hangs Brightly, was released in 1990.
 While not a commercial success, this album did establish Mazzy Star as a band with a unique sound.

 The band had a surprise breakthrough hit single released in October 1993.
 "Fade into You"from the band's second album So Tonight That I Might Seewas recorded one year before it became a success.

 There is a continuity between the sounds and moods established on Mazzy Star's first two albums and the band's third, Among My Swan.
 Mazzy Star went on hiatus in 1997.

 Hope Sandoval and the Warm Inventions (2000–2010)

 Sandoval formed the Warm Inventions in 2000 and released her first solo album Bavarian Fruit Bread in 2001, which she recorded with My Bloody Valentine drummer Colm Ó Cíosóig.
 The album differed in terms of theme, voice, and instrumentation from that of her work with Mazzy Star.
 Bert Jansch plays guitar on two tracks, and the album features two covers, "Butterfly Mornings" from the film The Ballad of Cable Hogue (1970) and Jesus and Mary Chain's "Drop".
-The Warm Inventions released two EPs, At the Doorway Again in 2000 and Suzanne in 2002 but did not win commercial success, with one video on MTV and little radio play.
+The Warm Inventions released two EPs, At the Doorway Again in 2000 and Suzanne in 2002, but did not win commercial success, with one video on MTV and little radio play.
 Sandoval recorded a song, "Wild Roses", for a compilation CD released by Air France, In the Air (2008).

 Hope Sandoval and the Warm Inventions released their second album, Through the Devil Softly, on September 29, 2009.

 Sandoval and her band were chosen by Matt Groening to perform at the edition of the All Tomorrow's Parties festival he curated in May 2010 in Minehead, England.
 The group also played the ATP New York 2010 music festival in Monticello, New York, in September 2010 at the request of the film director Jim Jarmusch.

 Mazzy Star re-formation (2011–2014)

 In 2009, Sandoval confirmed in an interview with Rolling Stone that Mazzy Star was still active: "It's true we're still together.
 We're almost finished [with the record].
 But I have no idea what that means."
 In October 2011, the group released the single "Common Burn"/"Lay Myself Down", their first material in 15 years.
 The group stated that they had plans to release the album in 2012.
 In July 2013, "California", the first single from the new album was released.
 The album, Seasons of Your Day, was released in September 2013.

-David Roback died in Los Angeles on February 24, 2020, from cancer.
+David Roback died in Los Angeles on February 24, 2020, from cancer at the age of 61.